benlhy/ulcek/Readme.md

 Instructions and code are provided on www.ulcek.com

-For instructions on building your own kit visit www.westsideelectronics.com/ulcek
+For instructions on building your own kit please view BuildAKit.md

+Please submit a issue if you have any suggestions.